-LXRP is monitoring dust in the project areas using ‘dust deposition monitors’.
+LXRP monitors dust in the project areas using various methods including dust deposition gauges.
 They install monitors along the work site to monitor dust from construction works.

-The Guidelines for major construction sites (publication 480) provide information on how to reduce the impact of dust on residents.
+The Civil Construction Building and Demolition Guide (publication 1834) provides information on how to reduce the impact of dust on residents.

 How LXRP manages waste soil

 LXRP must manage waste soil in a way that complies with Victoria’s environmental laws.
 EPA provides LXRP with guidance on how it should manage its waste.
-Our Industrial waste guidelines: soil hazard categorisation and management (publication IWRG621) provides information LXRP can use to manage its waste soil properly.
+Waste soil must be classified prior to reuse or disposal.
+EPA provides guidance on how to classify waste to LXRP so that it can manage its waste soil properly.